ahmadghallab/advanced-fs-nanodegree/README.md

 ## Running the unit tests

-Use the following command to run the unit tests, please make sure to change the `ENV` value in `.env` file to `test`:
+Use the following command to run the unit tests:

 ```bash
 yarn test